Skip to content

 Log Verbosity

-This can be modified in 2 ways:
+This can be modified in two ways:

-• Globally: Change the Root Logger level to the one desired:
+• Globally: Change the Root Logger level:

 <Loggers>